From Chaos to Cohesion: Migrating Multiple Repositories to a Monolithic Architecture

 - Sourcery: A tool to detect and remove code smells, simplify logic, and provide intelligent code suggestions, Sourcery helped maintain cleaner and more efficient code.

-With these tools, I configured a unified GitHub workflow for automated linting and formatting, ensuring code quality checks were part of our CI/CD pipeline.
+With these tools, I configured a GitHub workflow for automated linting and formatting, ensuring code quality checks were part of our CI/CD pipeline.

 Incrementally Adding Unit Tests